The rotating normal form of braids is regular: The rotating normal form

 where $(\br_\brdi,\Ldots,\br_1)$ is the $\ff\nn$-splitting of $\br$.
 A word $w$ is said to be \emph{$n$-rotating} if it is the $\nn$-rotating normal form of a braid of $\BKL\nn$. \end{defi}

-As the $\nn$-rotating normal form of a braid of $\BKL\nno$ is equal to its $(\nno)$-rotating normal form we can talk, without ambiguities, about the \emph{rotating normal form} of a dual braid.
+As the $\nn$-rotating normal form of a braid of $\BKL\nno$ is equal to its $(\nno)$-rotating normal form we can talk without ambiguities of the \emph{rotating normal form} about a dual braid.

 \begin{exam} We reconsider the braid $\br$ of Example~\ref{E:Split}.
 We know that the $\ff3$-splitting of $\br$ is $(\aa12,\aa12,1,\aa12^2)$.
-Since $\rnf_2(1)=\varepsilon$, $\rnf_2(\aa12)=\aa12$ and $\rnf_2(\aa12^2)=\aa12^2$ we obtain:
+Since $\rnf_2(1)=\varepsilon$, $\rnf_2(\aa12)=\aa12$ and $\rnf_2(\aa12^2)=\aa12^2$ we obtain

 \end{exam}